snoms/FinalProject/REPORT.md

 - There are some issues with correctly stopping region monitoring for a geofence.
 - Background (and most notably during subway transit) location accuracy is sometimes problematically inaccurate, leading to false triggers of regions.
 This is something that would have been solved elegantly if a fallback to the real-time public transport data had been implemented during low-accuracy location situations, or lengthy steps during a journey where intensive location monitoring is unnecessary.
+- Notifications are sent twice.
+- Sometimes location services become unavailable during simulation.
+This appears to be a problem with the simulator.

 ### Credits